Is Medicare Part D Optional?

 - You also cannot disenroll from a Medical Savings Account plan during the Medicare Advantage OEP.

 Outside of these periods, you can’t make changes to your Medicare Part D coverage unless you qualify for a Special Election Period.
 Certain situations allow you to make changes outside of the regular periods and may include, but isn’t limited to, moving out of your plan’s service area, losing Medicaid eligibility, or moving into a nursing home.

 What is the Medicare Part D late-enrollment penalty?

 If you’ve gone 63 consecutive days without creditable prescription drug coverage, either because you didn’t enroll when you were first eligible or because you lost your creditable coverage and didn’t get new coverage in time, then you may have to pay a late-enrollment penalty when you do enroll into Medicare Part D.

-For example, let’s say you disenrolled from your Medicare Prescription Drug Plan effective February 29, 2018, then decided to enroll into another Medicare Prescription Drug Plan during the Annual Election Period, for an effective date of January 1, 2019.
-This means you didn’t have creditable drug coverage from March 2018 through December 2018, which adds up to 10 uncovered months.
+For example, let’s say you disenrolled from your Medicare Prescription Drug Plan effective February 28, 2020, and then decided to enroll into another Medicare Prescription Drug Plan during the Annual Election Period, with an effective date of January 1, 2021.
+This means you didn’t have creditable prescription drug coverage from March 2020 through December 2020, which adds up to 10 uncovered months.

-Currently, the late-enrollment penalty is calculated by multiplying 1% of the “national base beneficiary premium” ($35.02 in 2018) times the number of full, uncovered months that you were eligible but didn’t join a Medicare drug plan and went without other creditable prescription drug coverage .
+Currently, the late-enrollment penalty is calculated by multiplying 1% of the “national base beneficiary premium” ($32.74 in 2020) times the number of full, uncovered months that you were eligible but didn’t join a Medicare prescription drug plan and went without other creditable prescription drug coverage.
 This number is then rounded to the nearest $.10 and added to your Medicare Prescription Drug Plan monthly premium cost.
 The “national base beneficiary premium” may increase each year, so the total of your late-enrollment penalty can also increase each year.